 Law Enforcement: Marysville Joint Unified School District has teamed with Yuba County Sheriff's Department, Marysville Police Department and Yuba County Probation Office to promote positive relationships with law enforcement as well as prevent violence and criminal activity.
-Administrators meet monthly with Marysville Police Department and Yuba County Sheriff's Department to address concerns, schedule assemblies, and work on strategies to decrease student discipline.
+Administrators meet monthly with Marysville Police Department and Yuba County Sheriff's Department to address concerns, schedule assemblies, and work on strategies to increase school safety.
 The goal of the partnership with YCSO and MPD are develop relationships with families, counsel students and enforce the rules of the school and laws of the community.

-The Marysville Police Department, through the City of Marysville, will provides an additional, specialized police service for all campuses within the city limits of Marysville.
+The Marysville Police Department provides a School Resource Officer for our schools located within Marysville city limits.
 The School Resource Officer will be centrally located at Marysville High School.